SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

     Always use ``python manage.py pgmakemigrations`` for partitioned models.

-    The model must be created by the :class:`~psqlextra.migrations.operations.PostgresCreatePartitionedModel` operation.
+    The model must be created by the :class:`~psqlextra.backend.migrations.operations.PostgresCreatePartitionedModel` operation.

     Do not use the standard ``python manage.py makemigrations`` command for partitioned models.
 Django will issue a standard :class:`~django:django.db.migrations.operations.CreateModel` operation.
 Doing this will not create a partitioned table and all subsequent operations will fail.